 Start of program: 2009

-- 129,961 mothers trained to screen their children for malnutrition using the MUAC
+139,212 mothers trained to screen their children for malnutrition using the MUAC bracelet

 ALIMA’s Impact – Our fieldwork

-The ALIMA/BEFEN partnership has also made it possible to implement the “MUAC for Mothers” project, the objective of which is to allow parents to detect the first signs of malnutrition in their children, by measuring their Mid Upper Arm Circumference, using a simple, tri-colored bracelet.
+ALIMA/BEFEN continue to implement the “MUAC for Mothers” project in the regions of Maradi and Mirrah.
+The project aims to train mothers and families to detect the early signs of malnutrition in their children, by measuring their Mid-Upper Arm Circumference (MUAC) using a tri-colored bracelet.